CatalaLang/catala/README.md

 The Catala language should be adapted to any legislative text that follows a general-to-specifics statutes order.
 Therefore, there exists  multiple versions of the Catala surface syntax, adapted to the language of the lefislative text.

-Currently, Catala supports English and French legislation via the `--language=en` or `--language=fr` option.
+Currently, Catala supports English and French legislations via the `--language=en` or `--language=fr` option.
 Contact the authors if you are interested in adding support for another language.

 ## Limitations and disclaimer